 Oral thrush can affect any individual at any age, but it is most commonly seen in babies.
 Adults are more likely to develop oral thrush if they are elderly, have a compromised immune system, are taking certain medications, or have certain health conditions.
 For healthy people, the presence of Candida albicans does not cause any serious problems; however, for people with weakened immunity, it can be more serious and difficult to manage.

 What are the symptoms of oral thrush?

 The symptoms of oral thrush may develop quickly or slowly, depending on the cause of the problem and the immune status of the patient.
 Symptoms may persist for any period from a few days to months.

 There are various signs and symptoms associated with oral thrush.
 These include:

-- Some lesions may be appear slightly elevated and may have an appearance like cottage cheese
+- Some lesions may appear slightly elevated and may resemble cottage cheese

 - Soreness and redness inside the mouth

 - Cracks and redness at mouth corners